 I have a long standing interest in problems and issues cutting across levels, types of actors, and disciplinary boundaries.
-This includes questions on accountability and legitimacy, knowledge and regulation, risk-management, and transformations in the conceptions of the public-private divide
+This includes questions on accountability and legitimacy, knowledge and regulation, and risk-management across the public-private divide.

 For-Profit Professionals as Agents of the State

-In Securitization in Practice - Lawyers in Combating Money Laundering and the Financing of Terrorism in the UK, Sweden and France, headed by professor Ulrika Mörth, and funded by the Swedish Research Council (http://www.vr.se/), we study how the process of securitization with recourse to private actors is manifested in practice among lawyers in the UK, Sweden and France.
-This project analyses to what degree and how ‘for-profit professionals’ manage to align control and ‘policing’ on behalf of the public principal with existing business practices, the interests of clients, and professional norms and ethics.
-It further relates to questions on professional identity and resistance.
-The project builds on previous research in the recently concludeed project"Accountable actorhood - for what and to whom?
-Private actors as agents of the state in risk-based anti-money laundering", which was funded by the Ragnar Söderberg Foundation.
+In Securitization in Practice - Lawyers in Combating Money Laundering and the Financing of Terrorism in the UK, Sweden and France, headed by professor Ulrika Mörth, and funded by the Swedish Research Council (http://www.vr.se/), we analysed to what degree and how ‘for-profit professionals’ managed to align control and ‘policing’ on behalf of the public principal with existing business practices, the interests of clients, and professional norms and ethics.
+The project further probed questions on professional identity and resistance.

-Helgesson, Karin Svedberg and Ulrika Mörth (2018) ‘Client Privilege, Compliance and the Rule of Law: Swedish Lawyers and Money Laundering Prevention’, Crime, Law and Social Change, Vol. 69, No. 2, pp. 227-248.
-(Article file to download available on the right)
+with U. Mörth (2018) ‘Client Privilege, Compliance and the Rule of Law: Swedish Lawyers and Money Laundering Prevention’, Crime, Law and Social Change, 69, 2:227-248. (file available on the right)

 Thesis Advisor, MBM